mohitpai/journey-optimizer.en/help/using/configuration/lp-configuration.md

 1. Click **[!UICONTROL Set up subdomain]**.

 1. Select **[!UICONTROL Add your own domain** from the **[!UICONTROL Configuration type]** section.

+1. Specify the name of the subdomain to delegate.

+    >[!CAUTION]
+    >
+    >Delegating an invalid subdomain to Adobe is not allowed.
+Make sure you enter a valid subdomain which is owned by your organization, such as marketing.yourcompany.com.
+    >
+    >Note that multi-level subdomains such as email.marketing.yourcompany.com are currently not supported.

+1. The record to be placed in your DNS servers displays.
+Copy this record, then navigate to your domain hosting solution to generate the matching DNS record.

+1. Make sure that DNS record has been generated into your domain hosting solution.
+If everything is configured properly, check the box "I confirm...", then click **[!UICONTROL Submit]**.

+1. Once the subdomain delegation has been submitted, the subdomain displays in the list with the **[!UICONTROL Processing]** status.
+For more on subdomains' statuses, refer to [this section](access-subdomains.md).

+    Before being able to use that subdomain to send messages, you need to wait until Adobe performs the required checks, which can take up to 3 hours.
+Learn more in [this section](#subdomain-validation).

+1. Once the checks are successful, the subdomain gets the **[!UICONTROL Success]** status.
+It is ready to be used to create your landing pages.

+    >[!NOTE]
+    >
+    >The subdomain will be marked as **[!UICONTROL Failed]** if you fail to create the validation record on your hosting solution.

+Once a subdomain is delegated to Adobe in [!DNL Journey Optimizer], a PTR record is automatically created and associated with this subdomain.
+[Learn more](ptr-records.md)

 **Related topics**